eeghor/gender/README.md

 # gender
 Have a name and possibly an email address and wondering whether it’s a male or a female?
 This package gives you the answer.

 ### Key Advantages

 * Very simple to use
-* Relies on a dataset of 153,000+ unique names
+* Relies on a dataset of 221,000+ unique names
 * Covers [hypocorisms](https://en.wikipedia.org/wiki/Hypocorism) (English only at this time)
 * Makes use of a person’s email address (if available) via searching for names and [grammatical gender](https://en.wikipedia.org/wiki/Grammatical_gender) words in the prefix
 * Doesn’t care if the input has bad formatting

+### Latest Update (22/02/2021)

+* added new female names, now 221,647 names in the database

+### Previous Update (17/02/2021)

+* added new female names, now 193,613 names in the database

-### Latest Update (30/07/2020)
+### Previous Update (30/07/2020)

 * more new names, now 153,508 names in the database